dimitri-nicolo/calico/v2.0/usage/configuration/bgp.md

 ### Disabling the full node-to-node BGP mesh

-If you are explicitly configuring the BGP topology for your {{site.prodname}} network, you may wish to disable the full node-to-node mesh.
+If you are explicitly configuring the BGP topology for your {{site.tseeprodname}} network, you may wish to disable the full node-to-node mesh.
 See [Example](#example) for instructions to change the `nodeToNodeMesh` global BGP setting.